shoaib281/shoaib281/README.md

 **Open to internships and jobs**

 I'm a developer and student in the UK.
-Currently, I'm a first year student at [Kings College London](https://www.kcl.ac.uk/) studying Computer Science.
+Currently, I'm a second year student at [Kings College London](https://www.kcl.ac.uk/) studying Computer Science.

-I have experience in a range of languages including Python, Lua and Javascript and technologies such as PostgreSQL, Bootstrap and Git.
-At the moment, I'm working with C++.
+I have experience in a range of languages including Python, C++ and Javascript and technologies such as PostgreSQL, Bootstrap and Git.

 Here are some projects that I've worked on: